AdvancedServicesEngineeringTUWien2017/Wienterruptions/readme.md

 Add the following inputs:

 * SensorInput from Event Hub
-* UserReferenceInput from Blob storage
+* UserReferenceInput from Blob storage linked to userreferencdata

 Add the following outputs: